ErcodY/ErCody/README.md

 ## Hello there, I'm [ErcodY!](https://github.com/ErCody)<img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="38" width="38" /></h1>
 Hello there!
-I am Ergyun and since the age of 11 I have been fond of IT.
-StepIT was a big push in the development of my skills in the field of IT and Programming.

-I have participated in many competitions and events such as iSTEM, Teknofest and Google Hash Code and being volunteer at ADA School.
-Also I have experience working as part of a team and individually.
-A sober assessment of the situation and finding the most optimal solution to the problem is also part of my skills.
+I'm Ergyun, and my interest in IT and Technology sparked when I was just 11 years old.
+Since then, I've been on a journey of continuous learning and exploration.
+I've taken various online and offline courses and engaged in self-study, which has helped me develop a strong skill set.

+Currently, I'm actively focused on enhancing my abilities through the StepIT Software Development course and at Altinbash university.
+I've also had the opportunity to participate in events like iSTEM, Teknofest, and Google Hash Code, where I had the chance to showcase my skills.
+Whether working within a team or independently, I find it easy to connect with others and solve problems effectively.

+My approach involves analyzing situations carefully to find the best solutions.
+What drives me is the constant evolution of the IT field, which motivates me to stay updated with the latest trends and technologies.

+Here you can look at all my professional skills👇🏽.
 <br>
 <br><h2>Professional skills</h2>
 <ul>
    <li>Programming languages: C#, C++, Python, Swift and JavaScript</li>
-   <li>Technologies and Frameworks:  .NET 7.0 (WPF, WinForms, LINQ, EFCore, ADO.NET, ASP Web API), SwiftUi</li>
+   <li>Technologies and Frameworks:  .NET 8.0 (WPF, MAUI, EFCore, ASP), React.JS</li>
    <li>Frontend: HTML5, CSS3, SCSS, Bootstrap 5, XAML</li>
-   <li>RDBMS: MS SQL Server and T-SQL</li>
+   <li>SQL: MS SQL Server(T-SQL), SQLite</li>
    <li>GIT, GitHub</li>
    <li>Writing clean, readable and safe code</li>
 </ul>